 Insulation can cut down on heating and cooling costs significantly.
 Whether you opt for hard foam insulation or spray insulation, make sure it’s high quality and the job is done correctly.
 Insulation can last a long time, so if there are any areas of your home that could use insulation, you probably will only have to do the job once.

-The toilet seats in your new Austin home may look fine, but you also might want to replace them just for some piece of mind and a bit more comfort, especially if any of them aren’t your preferred style.
+The toilet seats in your new Austin home may look fine, but you also might want to replace them just for some peace of mind and a bit more comfort, especially if any of them aren’t your preferred style.

 The best time to paint, replace flooring, fumigate or do a major renovation is before you move all of your stuff in.
 Try to schedule any improvements before you move in to save yourself a headache.
-A good local realtor can refer or help you find reputable contractors to insure your improvements are a success.
+A good local realtor can refer or help you find reputable contractors to ensure your improvements are a success.

 It’s important to keep accurate records of your home’s systems and maintenance schedule.
 Choose an online and offline place to keep this information and commit to keeping it organized.
 Things like paint swatches, manuals, diagrams, pictures, etc can be invaluable to you down the road.
 Do yourself a favor and record the information you have now in an organized fashion, and continue to do so into the future.
 You’ll appreciate it when it’s easy to figure out what size filter you need to buy for your HVAC.